 What Are BMad Workflows?

 BMad Workflows are skills that guide users through a structured process to produce a specific output.
-They are the workhorses of the BMad ecosystem — focused, composable, and generally stateless.
+They do most of the heavy lifting in the BMad ecosystem.
+Focused, composable, and generally stateless.

 What Makes a Workflow a Workflow